 Talent and tech in Amsterdam

 Amsterdam UMC, merged in 2018 from the VU University Medical Center and AMC, is a leading medical centre that combines complex patient care, scientific research and education.
-Collaborating with Amsterdam’s wealth of research institutes, doctors at Amsterdam UMC have their sights locked on to cancer as well as to neurological and cardiovascular diseases.
-“We are getting into closer contact with the guys who are treating patients and together, in a multidisciplinary way, we’re defining what the best treatments for individual patients could be,” says Professor Otto Hoekstra.
-And Professor Guus van Dongen adds: “There are many knowledge institutes in Amsterdam, and the fact that Schiphol is nearby means that when we collaborate with international companies it is much more attractive for them to come and go within a single day.”
+Collaborating with Amsterdam’s wealth of research institutes, doctors at Amsterdam UMC have sput their focus on cancer as well as to neurological and cardiovascular diseases.
+Professor Otto Hoekstra explains, “We are getting into closer contact with the guys who are treating patients and together, in a multidisciplinary way, we’re defining what the best treatments for individual patients could be.”
+Professor Guus van Dongen adds: “There are many knowledge institutes in Amsterdam, and the fact that Schiphol is nearby means that when we collaborate with international companies it is much more attractive for them to come and go within a single day.”

 The goal of the merger of the medical centres of the two Amsterdam universities is for Amsterdam UMC to reach an even higher quality of patient care.
 This will be achieved by clustering specific patient groups in one of the two locations, enabling sustainable access to complex patient care.